yaksas443/adversaryemulation.github.io/aksh.md

    - !status - Display the status of lab machines.
 This command takes in either a single machine name or ALL to start all machines.
    - !showinfo - Display lab access details.
    - !ss - Display real-time updates of a lab management operation.
 (Fun fact: This command was originally !showstatus but it was too much to type frequently, so I shortened it to !ss.
 Now you know what ss stands for.)

+  ## I am interested in trying out AKSH, where do I sign-up?

+Currently, access to AKSH is restricted to students of the [Red Team Adversary Emulation: Mimicking a real-world cyber attack](https://yks.red/RTAE) course.
+If you have purchased or have been provided access to the course, please fill out the [Red Team Adversary Emulation Lab - Self-hosting Prerequisites and Eligibility Form](https://yks.red/RTAELabForm).